 The house itself is like the central character in this novel.
 It is the safe keep which contains many possessions which are filled with meaning and it has witnessed many people and events passing through it over the years.
 I do like novels such as “North Woods” by Daniel Mason or “The Dutch House” by Anne Patchett or, indeed, “Rebecca”, where a house is itself a protagonist that possesses emotion.
 We're shown how The Safekeep has persisted throughout WWII and maintains a lot of secrets from both the personal lives of these characters and larger historical events.
 Isabel is a fascinating character who possesses a fierce determination to remain independent.
 There are small glimpses of her early family life and details strewn throughout her abode which I found intriguing as I wondered what the real story is behind Isabel and this house.
 It also builds a highly-pressured and stifling atmosphere where something eventually needs to break.
 But I never got a full sense of why Isabel is so fiercely attached to this house and its objects.
 I know she was following the direction of her deceased mother to maintain the house and she's extremely repressed so this was all she had, but as the full story of the novel is revealed this came to feel more like a plot device rather than something which would naturally occur.

-Many readers have been debated about the very end of the novel is too saccharine.
+Many readers have argued that the very end of the novel is too saccharine.
 I guessed very early on where the novel was going.
 Part of why I had a strong sense about this is because I knew the author is a big fan of Sarah Waters' “Fingersmith”.
 I'm sure anyone who has read that novel can see the strong influence it's had upon “The Safekeep”.
 The books are obviously set in very different time periods and contexts, but I couldn't help feeling like Van Der Wouden's novel is somewhat slighter compared to Waters' impressive yarn.
 The ending certainly didn't surprise me, but I think the author did a good job at showing how the conclusion for these characters is hard won.
 There was naturally a lot of mistrust and animosity because of their respective pasts and the lack of transparency between them.
 I don't think the ending is the main point of this novel as it's more about the tension of the story and what goes unspoken in our personal lives and the political workings/social attitudes of a nation in the aftermath of war.

 I really appreciated Hendrik as a character and enjoyed the section where he and his partner Sebastian come to stay at the house.
 This loosened Isabel up which felt like a relief since her life with Eva was so stifling up to this point.
 I found it really moving learning of the conflict of Hendrik's early affair with the teacher and how he left the family home to be able to live honestly as a gay man.
 I wish there had been more about Hendrik and Sebastian's story, but I appreciate that the novel was necessarily centred on Isabel and Eva.
 If you've not seen this already, I'd strongly recommend reading Van Der Wouden's essay from several years ago 'On (Not) Reading Anne Frank'.
 It's really fascinating to discover she was never a natural reader and, even more so, her family history when she was an adolescent moving from Israel to the Netherlands and the anti-semitism she experienced there throughout her teens.
 It's interesting how this personal history could be interpreted as feeding into the underlying conflicts and simmering tension of “The Safekeep”.
 Overall, I really enjoyed this often gripping and atmospheric novel.